NickGraham101/dfc-devops/ArmTemplates/aks.md

 The name of the default agent pool.
 Defaults to 'agentpool'.

-agentVMSize (optional) string
+agentVMSize (optional) array

 The sku of the machines that will be used for the default agentpool.
 Defaults to 'Standard_DS2_v2'.
+If multiple SKUs are passed in each node pool will be of the same size.

 dockerBridgeCidr (optional) string